 Ael y Bryn holiday cottage in Newport, Pembrokeshire is a 19th Century house that has been wonderfully renovated to keep its charm and character.
 Situated at the foot of Newport Castle It is within walking distance to the centre of the charming coastal village of Newport, with its choice of cafes, local shops, restaurants and pubs.
 An ideal holiday location offering a beautiful beach, coastal path and a stunning links golf course nearby.
 Includes 3 parking spaces.
-The house was originally built to house the manager of the local woolen mill next door and has a unique stencilled wall decoration in the hall and landing.
+The house was originally built to house the manager of the local wollen mill next door and has a unique stencilled wall decoration in the hall and landing.

 Large open plan kitchen and dining area.
 Fully equipped modern kitchen with gas cooker and hob, microwave, dishwasher and fridge.
 Breakfast bar but also dining table and seating for 6.
 Wall mounted TV.